The University of Saskatchewan values diversity, and Aboriginal engagement is a strategic priority.

-To be considered for this opportunity, please send electronically your CV and a letter of intent outlining your qualifications, creative ideas about professional education, and your fit with the SENS community.
-Please also submit the names of three referees, your teaching and mentoring philosophy for graduate and undergraduate students, and your philosophy regarding program administration, in confidence, to:
+To be considered for this opportunity, please send your CV and a letter of intent outlining your fit with the requirements and your proposed fit with the SENS community.
+Specify in your letter whether you are a Canadian citizen or permanent resident.
+Please also submit the names of three referees and a 3-5 page statement detailing teaching and research interests, vision, objectives and accomplishments, in confidence, to:

 The University of Saskatchewan is strongly committed to a diverse and inclusive workplace that empowers all employees to reach their full potential.
 All members of the university community share a responsibility for developing and maintaining an environment in which differences are valued and inclusiveness is practiced.
 The university welcomes applications from those who will contribute to the diversity of our community.
 All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents will be given priority.